nag-alpha/snake_game/README.md

 Instructions to play :

-1.1 : Download the Snake_Game.exe file and open it.
+1.1 : Download the Snake_Game.exe file.
+Your browser may term it as a dangerous file and tell you to avoid downloading.
+In this case you need to search for the option 'Keep' which will be usually found when clicked at the above pointing arrow which is located beside the downloading file.

+1.2: Open the downloaded file.
+If it tries to avoid, press More Info and then Run.

-1.2 : A blank command prompt will open for a brief seconds.
+1.3 : A blank command prompt will open for a brief seconds.
 Do not panic.

 2.1 : Our brother Snake will start moving.
 Control it with the Arrow Keys ( ↑ → ↓ ← ) from your keyboard.